bezzad/Downloader/README.md

 - Download file multipart as `in-memory` or `in-temp files` cache mode.
 - Store download package object to resume the download when you want.
 - Get download speed or progress percentage in each progress event.
-- Get download progress events per chunk downloads
+- Get download progress events per chunk downloads.
-- Stop and Resume your downloads with package object
+- Stop and Resume your downloads with package object.
-- Set a speed limit on downloads
+- Set a speed limit on downloads.
+- Live streaming support, suitable for playing music at the same time as downloading.